The 20 Best Movement Disorders Doctors in Hungary

 Pecs, BA, HU

-Gabriella Deli practices in Pecs, Hungary.
+Gabriella Deli practices practicing medicine in Pecs, Hungary.
 Ms. Deli is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Focal Dystonia, Drug Induced Dyskinesia, and Deep Brain Stimulation.

 Advanced in Movement Disorders